n00b69/woa-vayu/guide/nopc.md

 > All your data will be erased!
 Back up now if needed.
 >
 > DO NOT REBOOT YOUR PHONE if you think you made a mistake, ask for help in the [Telegram chat](https://t.me/woahelperchat).
->
-> Do not run all commands at once, execute them in order!

 ### Flash the modified TWRP
 > While in fastboot mode, replace `path\to\moddedtwrp.img` with the actual path of the image.